 Organizations such as the National Association of Underwater Instructors (NAUI), Scuba Schools International (SSI), and the Professional Association of Diving Instructors (PADI), offer online tools to locate certified scuba instructors.
-Scuba diving is a challenging activity, and girls who wish to learn to scuba dive must be at least 12 years old and meet the age and health requirements set by the certifying agency.
+Scuba diving is a challenging activity, and Girl Scouts who wish to learn to scuba dive must be at least 12 years old and meet the age and health requirements set by the certifying agency.

-Pool Only Scuba Experience Programs.
+Pool-Only Scuba Experience Programs

 Most dive agencies offer non-certification scuba experience programs for beginner participants of varying ages.
-This is a great way to explore the sport before 'diving in.'
+This is a great way to explore the sport before "diving in."
 Follow dive agency standards for age, health, supervision, and maximum depth requirements.
-Girl Scout adult-to-girl ratios must be maintained.
+Girl Scout adult-to-youth ratios must be maintained.

-A Girl Scout swim test is required prior to participating in a scuba experience program.
+A Girl Scout swim test is required prior to participating in a pool-only scuba experience program.
 Contact your council for information on whether or not the dive professional teaching the class can administer the test prior to water activities.
 A sample swim test can be found in Swimming Safety Activity Checkpoints.

-- Professional Association of Diving Instructors (PADI): PADI - Scuba Schools International (SSI): Dive SSI - National Association of Underwater Instructors (NAUI): NAUI - World Recreational Scuba Training Council: WRSTC - Diver's Alert Network (DAN): Diver's Alert Network - World's best dives for kids and teens: Sport Diver - Family-friendly scuba dives: The Active Times
+- Professional Association of Diving Instructors (PADI) - Scuba Schools International (SSI) - National Association of Underwater Instructors (NAUI) - World Recreational Scuba Training Council (WRSTC) - Diver's Alert Network (DAN) - World's best dives for kids and teens: Sport Diver - Family-friendly scuba dives: The Active Times understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-For more information visit Handicapped SCUBA Association and adaptive scuba programs.
+For more information, visit Handicapped SCUBA Association and adaptive scuba programs.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
-Work with members and families to understand how an activity is perceived.
-Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to